jasperanders/v3.jasperanders.xyz/app/content/education/master.en.md

 ---
+title: Studying the Internet, Security and how to handle Data
-title: M. Sc.
-Information Systems
+what:  (M. Sc.
+Information Systems)
 duration: Okt.
 2020 - present
 org: Karlsruher Institut for Technologie
 orgUrl: https://www.wirtschaftsinformatik.kit.edu/